pearlchen/arduino-for-programmers/md/about_me/teaching_style.md

 - ** If someone does something better than you, don't re-invent the wheel -- just piggyback off of them ;) **

-    So having said stated that, we'll be working directly off of some of the tutorials from [SparkFun](http://sparkfun.com) where this stuff was ordered from.
+    So having said stated that, I'll try to link to some of the tutorials from [SparkFun](http://sparkfun.com) where this stuff was ordered from.
 Or [Adafruit](http://adafruit.com), my other favourite online retailer.

 - ** People learn at different speeds -- don't fight it, work with it. **